mwczapski/private_gitserver_docker_container/README.md

 ## Introduction

 Scripts in this package facilitate creation of a Docker Image and a Docker Container with a private GIT Server.
 The image uses the most recent GIT distribution (2.26 at the time of this writing).
-The container can be used to provide docker-network-wide Git repository for small to medium size teams workng on projects whose sources cannot or should not be stored in cloud-hosted Git repositories.
+The container can be used to provide docker-network-wide Git repository for small to medium size teams working on projects whose sources cannot or should not be stored in cloud-hosted Git repositories.
 Small to medium start-ups or small companies might be examples.

 The image is based on [bitnami/minideb:jessie](https://github.com/bitnami/minideb) image as at early May 2020.